Death of Me (film): Production

-In July 2018, it was announced Maggie Q and Luke Hemsworth had been set to star in the film, with Darren Lynn Bousman directing from a screenplay by Arli Margolis, James Morley III and David Tish.
+In July 2018, it was announced that Maggie Q and Luke Hemsworth had been set to star in the film, with Darren Lynn Bousman directing from a screenplay by Ari Margolis, James Morley III and David Tish.
 In August 2018, Alex Essoe also joined the cast.

 Release

 In August 2019, Saban Films acquired distribution rights to the film.
 It was released on October 2, 2020.